hirwa-in/branching-experiments/README.md

-# branching-experiments
+# git-learning-experiment
-A repository for practicing Git branching and Python debugging.
-It includes buggy Python scripts to improve error detection, code correction, and version control skills
+"This repository is dedicated to practicing Git and Python debugging skills.
+It contains intentionally buggy Python scripts designed to help improve error detection and code correction techniques.
+Each exercise encourages the use of Git branching to isolate, fix, and merge code changes, providing hands-on experience in version control and collaborative development workflows